ThejaswiniM02/Personal-Finance-Tracker/README.md

 # Personal Finance Tracker

-A full‑stack personal finance tracker built as a Frontend Developer Intern assignment.
+A full‑stack personal finance tracker.
 It showcases a modern React dashboard, secure authentication, and a basic Node/Express backend with MongoDB.

 ## Tech Stack